technix/atrament.ink/docs/atrament-extras/customization.md

 };
 ```
 * `index.css`, which includes corresponding `@font-face` directives
-* font files, referenced in the `index.css`
+* font files, referenced in the `index.css`.

-To remove font from the application, delete the font folder from `resources/fonts`.
+To remove a font from the application, delete the font folder from `resources/fonts`.